lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/README.md

 Illustrates how to leverage an `EventEmitter` in a more contrived example, that implements a basic chat server.

 ## 12-chat-server-v1
-The second installment of the chat server, which includes additional capabilties.
+The second installment of the chat server, which includes additional capabilities.

+## 13-file-watcher
+Illustrates how to build upon the `EventEmitter` class.